-A camera mounted on the car’s rear end will provide a wide view of the lanes and space behind the car, thereby overcoming the infamous “blind spots” found in vehicles.
+A specialized camera mounted on the car’s rear end will provide a wide view of the lanes and space behind the car, thereby overcoming the infamous “blind spots” found in vehicles.
 Furthermore, the lens will reduce glare and adjust for low-light conditions better than an auto-dimming mirror.
 To prevent the camera from getting dirty or fogging up, the lens is covered in a water-shedding hydrophobic coating (a dedicated washer was introduced later).
 The video image captured by the camera will be transmitted to a display located in the rearview mirror.

 GM says that researchers and engineers working on the new video mirror have been awarded 10 different patents, 1 for the streaming video mirror and nine for its video processing capabilities.
 The patents cover different video features such as camera image calibration, de-warping, glare reduction, and camera hardware design.